6 Ways To Support Gut Health While Taking Anti-Anxiety Medication (beyond bone broth, probiotics, & ferments!)

 (P.S.
 Our body’s own collagen production declines as we age, beginning in our mid-20s.)

-The collagen I use from Perfect Supplements is tasteless, odorless, and colorless — making it easy to add to coffee, tea, smoothies, and more.
+The collagen I use from Perfect Supplements is tasteless, odorless, and colorless and the ONLY glyphosate residue-free certified collagen!! — making it easy to add to coffee, tea, smoothies, and more.
 (Use my discount code ALLTHETHINGS to save 10%!)

 Healthy collagen levels have been shown to regulate proper gut acidity and heal the stomach lining — and research has found decreased collagen levels in people with digestive issues, like IBS (source).